KiLJ4EdeN/Realtime_FacialRecognition/README.md

 3 - Find your camera ip and change it in the code.

+4 - To add training examples of your own, Go to knn_examples/train, each folder represents a person name and inside that folder will be images for the knn training.
-4 - Run facerec_ipcamera_knn.py.
+5 - Run facerec_ipcamera_knn.py.

-5 - Use q to quit the stream anytime.
+6 - Use q to quit the stream anytime.